Are you in the Marquette area looking for options or information on what option are available for a business phone system?

 VoIP has been by far the most popular business phone system technology now and in recent years.
 Our Marquette area clients primarily use some type of VoIP business phone system.
 VoIP continues double its share in the market since 2012.
 It looks to double again by 2024.

 With VoIP, it comes in a few different flavors.
 We will expand on Hybrid Digital/VoIP system, On premise VoIP PBX system and Cloud PBX/Cloud phone solutions.

-First, the Hybrid Digital/VoIP PBX phone systems.
+First, the Hybrid Digital/VoIP PBX business phone systems.
 Quite a few schools in Marquette County have these types of phone system.
 Marquette, Gwinn and Hancock have a hybrid phone system.
 This hybrid phone systems are great where a business, school or any organization has or had a digital phone system.
 Where all the phones were digital and now they needed to connect remote phones, or connect remote buildings.
 The manufactures would have some licensing that they would require to allow for VoIP.
 This can get pretty pricing with some of the manufactures.